The Early Learning Center

 - Individualized programs designed to meet the needs of each child

-- Curriculum that is child-oriented and emergent by the children
+- Curriculum that is child-oriented

 - Teaching staff who have specialized educational training in child development and developmentally appropriate practice with young children, including health, safety, and nutritional guidelines

 - A healthy, safe, physical environment in an attractive 3,000 sq. ft. facility designed in New England colonial style featuring separate indoor and outdoor areas for pre-school children, toddlers, and infants